 How to make Crock Pot Ham Bone and Bean Soup

 This easy soup only takes a little bit of preparation, and then it's all done in the crockpot!
-Here's how to make it:
+Here's a visual guide on how to make it!
+For full instructions, see the recipe card below!

 Easy Slow Cooker (Crockpot) Ham Bone Bean Soup